Battle of Pinkie: Scottish artillery

 William Patten described the English officers of the Ordnance after the battle retrieving 30 of the Scottish guns, which were left lying in sundry places, on Sunday 11 September.
 They found one brass culverin, 3 brass sakers, 9 smaller brass pieces, and 17 other iron guns mounted on carriages.
 Some of these guns appear in the English royal inventory of 1547–48, at the Tower of London where sixteen Scottish brass guns were recorded.
 They were a demi-cannon, 2 culverins, 3 sakers, 9 falconets, and a robinet.

-The fitted account of the English Treasurer General of the Army
+Account of the English Treasurer General of the Army

 Ralph Sadler was treasurer for Somerset's expedition in Scotland from 1 August to 20 November 1547.
+On 22 August, he informed the Earl of shrewsbury that ships were ready to sail to Aberlady with provisions.
 The expense of the journey northwards cost £7468-12s–10d, and the return was £6065-14s–4d.
 Soldiers' wages were £26,299-7s–1d.
 For his own expenses, Sadler had £211-14s–8d with £258-14s–9d for his equipment and auditor's expenses.
 A number of special rewards were given to spies, Scottish guides, and others who gave good service, and to the captain of the Spanish mercenaries.
 The Scottish herald at the battlefield was given 100 shillings.
 When Sadler's account was audited in December 1547, Sadler was found to owe Edward VI £546-13s–11d which he duly returned.